monkrus/img-classification-cnn/README.md

-**Image classification using convolutional neural network using CIFAR-10 dataset** https://www.cs.toronto.edu/~kriz/cifar.html
+**Image classification using convolutional neural network with CIFAR-10 dataset** https://www.cs.toronto.edu/~kriz/cifar.html

 We experimented with different approaches in order to improve test accuracy.